 What activities can I engage in after an elbow reconstruction surgery?

 For the first days after having this procedure, your arm should remain in the sling, unless you are otherwise instructed.
-You should refrain from any kind of activity that involves movement and may return to sedentary work or school only after 3 or 4 days and only if the pain is tolerable.
+You should refrain from any kind of activity that involves movement and may return to sedentary work or school only after one week and only if the pain is tolerable.